miromannino/alfred-new-terminal-window/README.md

 General notes
 -------------

-- Compatible with Alfred 2 and Alfred 3
+- Compatible with Alfred 2, 3 and 4
 - The new window is placed in the current desktop
-- If a terminal window is open, it doesn't focus that window, but a new one will be created.
-If you want to focus an existing Terminal, you can just write "iTerm" or "Terminal" using Alfred.
 - Once the workflow has been imported, feel free to change the default keywords if you don't like them.
+For example you can have tw for the terminal instead of iTerm.
 - For high performances, the default iTerm profile will appear instantaneously, while the other will appear after some milliseconds (because that requires to read the available iTerm profiles).